setms/book/docs/architecture/analysis.md

 @@Kruchten2004 classify principal design decisions based on their impact:

 - **Existence decisions** state that some element/artifact must exist in the systems’ design or implementation.
-  Structural decision relate to components, whereas behavioral decisions relate to their interactions.
+  Structural decisions relate to components, whereas behavioral decisions relate to their interactions.
 - **Non-existence decisions** state that some element must _not_ exist in the system's design or implementation.
 - **Property decisions** state an enduring, overarching trait or quality of the system.
   Property decisions can be design rules or guidelines (when expressed positively) or design constraints (when expressed